Mayor of Pichilemu

 The Mayor of Pichilemu is an elected politician who is the head of the executive branch of government of the commune of Pichilemu, Libertador General Bernardo O'Higgins Region, Chile.
 The mayor presides over the local city council, composed of six members, and serves as the civic representative of the commune.
 The mayor is popularly elected in a municipal election, by simple majority.
 The office is held for a four-year term without term limits.

 Forty different individuals, including acting mayors, have held the office of mayor since the commune of Pichilemu was created in December 1891.
 José María Caro Martínez, elected in 1894, was the inaugural mayor of the commune, and served for almost four consecutive terms, interrupted by his resignation in 1905.
-The current mayor is independent Cristian Pozo Parraguez, who was elected in May 2021 and took office on that 28 June.
+The current mayor is independent Roberto Córdova Carreño, formerly a Socialist, who was elected in October 2024 and took office on that 6 December.

 Some mayors are particularly notable, for example: Conservative José María Caro Martínez (1830-1916), father of José María Caro Rodríguez, the first Chilean Cardinal of the Roman Catholic Church; Radical Carlos Rojas Pavez, the founder of Pichilemu, a newspaper which counted with collaborations of local journalist and historian José Arraño Acevedo and municipal worker Miguel Larravide Blanco; and Christian Democrat Jorge Vargas González (b.
 1967), a politician who was forced out of office in two different times, under charges of bribery.